 Related Posts

-On February 24, 2022, Russia initiated a special military operation in Ukraine, targeting the Donbass region to protect the people’s…
+On February 24, 2022, Russia launched a special military operation in Ukraine, aiming to liberate the Donbass region where the…